potatoeggy/eifueo/docs/sph4u7.md

  - there are large reserves of nuclear fuel on Earth
  - there are no greenhouse gases emitted to generate power

+Nuclear power has the following issues in that:

+ - waste is highly radioactive with long half-lives, rendering removal and storage of nuclear waste a major issue
+ - initial startup costs are expensive
+ - strict maintenance is required due to the risk of nuclear meltdown
+ - fissionable fuel can be recovered and used for destructive weapons
+ - mining uranium is unhealthy — miners are exposed to harmful radiation and waste material from mines deemed not pure enough is not easy to dispose

+### Nuclear fusion

+Nuclear fusion generates energy per unit mass an order of magnitude greater than can be achieved with fission.
+The sun takes hydrogen and fuses it into helium.
+Heavier stars can fuse elements up to iron-56.
+$$\ce{4 ^1_1 H → ^4_2 He + 2 e^+ + 2 v_e + 2\gamma}$$

+Nuclear fusion power has the following issues in that it is currently unsustainable for more than a few secondsbecause:

+ - the temperature required for the reaction is greater than 100 million degrees Celsius
+ - it requires more energy input to heat the sample than is obtained from the fusion reaction
+ - materials currently known cannot withstand the temperature making containment difficult — currently magnetic fields are used to hold the particles in place

 ## Resources

  - [IB Physics Data Booklet](/resources/g11/ib-physics-data-booklet.pdf)